Nicholas de Meones: Disgrace

 Though Windsor had been recalled to England, Nicholas still had a powerful friend in the formidable and combative Robert Wikeford, Archbishop of Dublin and Lord Chancellor of Ireland, who was also on bad terms with the Dublin government.
-Wikeford, using his authority as Chancellor, had Nicholas released from the Castle, thus allegedly causing a riot in which one man, Richard Dere, was killed.
+Wikeford, using his authority as Chancellor, had Nicholas released from the Castle.
+This action allegedly caused a riot in which one man, Richard Dere, was killed.

 Death

 No further action seems to have been taken against Nicholas.
 He died early in 1394.
-He had no son and his property passed to a cousin, William de Meones, presumably the same William who was referred to as Lord of Meonesrath in 1382 and again in 1399.
+He had no son and his property passed to a cousin, William de Meones, presumably the same William who was referred to as Lord of Meonesrath in 1382, in 1399.
 The Winetavern Street properties were quickly sold to another well-to-do Dublin family, the Passevaunts.
 John Passavaunt was appointed Clerk of the Crown and Hanaper in 1410.